Raphael Rakowski: Life and career

 He founded Klinger Advanced Aesthetics (now Cosmedicine Companies), a company that focused on bringing medicinal clinical trials research to the beauty products market.
 His work in health care and aesthetics has been featured in the New York Times, Wall Street Journal, Time Magazine, and other media outlets.

-In 2007, he founded Intersection, LLC, a company that develops and funds new business strategies in the health care and renewable energy fields and c-India, a new company designed to bring best practice clinical research to India while supporting Indian public health initiatives.
+In 2007, he founded Intersection, LLC, a company that developed and funded new business strategies in the health care and renewable energy fields and c-India, a new company designed to bring best practice clinical research to India while supporting Indian public health initiatives.

-In 2010, Rakowski led a team of engineers and clinicians in the creation of Clinically Home, the first commercially scalable model to enable safe hospitalization at home.
+In 2010, Rakowski led a team of engineers and clinicians in the creation of Clinically Home, the first commercially scalable model to enable safe, high acuity hospitalization at home.
 A published clinical trial in 2015 validated the model.
 In 2017, Raphael and his team created a next-gen version of Clinically Home called Medically Home and joined forces with Atrius Health to bring the Program to market, where patients are being treated with the model today.

-In 2020, after his role as CEO and Founder, Raphael was named Executive Chairman of Medically Home Group, Inc. Medically Home operates in five states with a large number of strategic partners.
+After his role as founder and CEO, in 2022, Raphael was named Executive Chairman of Medically Home Group, Inc. In 2022, Medically Home operated in 18 states with a large number of strategic customers and partners, including Mayo Clinic, Kaiser Permanente, the Cleveland Clinic, Yale New Haven Health, Baxter Health and Cardinal Health.
+By 2025, Medically Home's model of care has been used for more than 50,000 patients.
 He is a frequent speaker at healthcare events including the Digital Health Summit at CES in Las Vegas.
+The recent book, "Beyond the Walls" by Zeev Neuwirth, featured Mr. Rakowski's highly disruptive work in leading the care decentralization movement.

+In 2024, in response to a challenging event with a relative involving opioids, Mr. Rakowski founded Neurofinity, a firm dedicated to developing advanced next generation treatment solutions for patients suffering with substance use disorder.

-Rakowski and his father were featured in the documentary film Mr. Rakowski, which premiered at the International Documentary Film Festival Amsterdam and examines the effects of the Holocaust on his childhood and their relationship.
+Mr. Rakowski and his father were featured in the documentary film Mr. Rakowski, which premiered at the International Documentary Film Festival Amsterdam and examines the effects of the Holocaust on his childhood and their relationship.

+He resides in Sedona, AZ, and is the proud father of six children and four grandchildren.